Supporting construction stakeholders to handle site defects on small-scale projects.

 Lovable was used to rapidly generate testable prototypes with functional variable states.

-Benefits: This was much faster than the manual workflow would be to achieve a prototype of comparative detail and performance.
+Benefits: This was much faster than manual workflows would be to achieve a prototype of comparative detail and performance.

-Drawbacks: Chat format is slow and inefficient for smaller tweaks.
+Drawbacks: The chat format is slow and inefficient for smaller tweaks.

 UI updates